sigurdkampevold/media_mood/index.markdown

      </blockquote>
 </div>

-On the other hand, the above quotation receives a compound score of $0.8176$, which is reasonable as it contains some light, positive words.
-While these quotations show the extremes on the compound scale, the majority of quotations lie in the middle.
-For instance, the following quotation gets a score of $0.00$, and is therefore considered absolutely neutral:
+On the other hand, the quotation above receives a compound score of $0.8176$.
+This is reasonable as it contains light, positive words.
+However, while these quotations show the extremes on the compound scale, the majority of quotations lie in the middle.
+For instance, the following quote receives a score of $0.00$, and is therefore considered neutral:

 <div>
     <blockquote>